 A portion of the RSU awards vest on a fixed future date provided the recipient continues to be affiliated with Vista on that date.
 Other RSU awards vest subject to certain performance and market criteria, including the accomplishment of certain corporate objectives and the Company's share price performance.
 The minimum vesting period for RSUs is one year.

-During the three months ended March 31, 2018, the Company withheld shares with an equivalent value to the employee withholding tax obligation which resulted from RSUs that vested in the period.
+During the six months ended June 30, 2018, the Company withheld shares with an equivalent value to meet the employee withholding tax obligations which resulted from RSUs that vested in the period.
 Shares withheld are considered cancelled/forfeited.